|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

-Whether a routine mammogram shows an area of concern or a lump is detected by you or your practitioner, our Breast Care Coordinator is available to guide you step-by-step through each subsequent phase of diagnostic testing, mammogram or ultrasound.
-She is available to help answer your questions, facilitate appointments and studies and provide support and education to both our patients and their loved ones.
+Whether a routine mammogram shows an area of concern or a lump is detected by you or your practitioner, one of our Breast Care Coordinators is available to guide you step-by-step through each subsequent phase of diagnostic testing, mammogram or ultrasound.
+They are available to help answer your questions, facilitate appointments and studies and provide support and education to both our patients and their loved ones.

 Treatment and Consultation

 Once a diagnosis of cancer is determined, our Breast Care Coordinator assists patients in scheduling an appointment with ourWomen';s Specialty Center.
 Here, they will meet with one of our Breast Surgeons to determine the best course of treatment.
 Options can include surgery, radiation, chemotherapy, and hormonal therapy.
 Ourmedical oncologistsandradiation oncologistson staff work closely with our breast surgeons, Breast Care Coordinator and your primary care physician to collaboratively facilitate your treatment.
 Our full continuum of care supports the patient not only through diagnosis and treatment, but continues through recovery, management and ongoing support and education.

 Cancer Conference and Breast Conference

 Multidisciplinary teams meet at both Cancer Conference and Breast Conference to discuss patient cases specific to breast cancer.
 This enables the physicians coordinating the patient';s treatment to gain input from a number of healthcare professionals representing a variety of specialties.
 All recommendations relevant to the patient';s care are thoroughly evaluated before a treatment plan is created.